Ilia-Kosenkov/Ilia-Kosenkov/README.md

 ### Hello there! 👋

-My name is Ilia and I am an astrophysicist.
+My name is Ilia and I am an astrophysicist and a PhD.
 No, seriously.
 Like an astronomer, but with more physics involved.

 But I write code and I really enjoy it.